The Kensington Hideaway

 Opened January 2026

 Greenway Associates acted as Cost Consultant for The Hideaway, a refined boutique hotel marking the relaunch of the former Seraphine Kensington on Kensington High Street.
-Designed to offer a sense of calm and seclusion within the city, the hotel combines contemporary luxury with timeless detailing, while benefitting from close proximity to Kensington Gardens, the Royal Albert Hall and the Design Museum.
+Designed as a discreet retreat, the hotel combines contemporary luxury with timeless detailing, offering guests a calm, residential atmosphere just moments from Kensington Gardens, the Royal Albert Hall and the Design Museum.

 Warren Lisher and Liam McFaul led the scheme as both Project Managers and Quantity Surveyors, guiding it through design development and construction within the constraints of a tight Kensington High Street site.